IOTechSystems/xrt-examples/Servers/opc-ua/federated/README.md

 4. **Access the Browser**: Connect to the OPC-UA browser at [http://0.0.0.0:8080/](http://0.0.0.0:8080/) in your web browser of choice.
 We will come back to this page later.

 ## XRT OPC-UA Server
-Now we have the browser working we can move on to setting up XRT OPC-UA Server for it to connect to.
+Now we have the Browser working we can move on to setting up XRT OPC-UA Server for the OPC-UA Browser to connect to.
+This step assumes you have the XRT-Examples repository cloned from Github and are starting from the top level of it's directory.
 ### Steps

 1. **Navigate to the Example Directory**: